aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 - **Single-cluster apps with HikariCP already wrapping the data source** — usually unnecessary.
 The external pool already gives connection reuse.
 The internal pool is most useful when the wrapper itself needs to maintain pools across multiple targets (i.e., R/W splitting).
 - **Multiple clusters in one app** — the internal pool keys by `clusterId`, so each cluster gets its own pool, much like external Hikari instances would.

-**Stacking the internal pool with an external pool (HikariCP):** allowed and common.
-The external Hikari acts as the application-facing pool; the internal pool sits underneath the wrapper to handle per-instance connection reuse for R/W splitting.
-Don't worry about double-pooling: the internal pool only spawns physical connections to specific instances, not to the cluster endpoint, so there is no overlap.
+**Stacking the internal pool with an external pool (HikariCP):** possible, but not officially recommended.
+The two pools don't overlap — they save time in different ways.
+The external Hikari (application-facing) avoids re-initializing wrapper connections (loading plugins, setting up internal monitors); the internal pool avoids re-establishing a physical connection to a specific database instance (it only spawns connections to specific instances, not to the cluster endpoint).
+However, this combination has **not** been tested by the development team, and we're not aware of anyone running it, so it can't be officially recommended — it will work, but use it with caution.
+This aligns with the Read/Write Splitting Plugin guidance (`using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md`), which recommends enabling either internal or external connection pooling, but not both at once.

 ### 14.3 Tomcat JDBC, c3p0, DBCP2